5 Danger Signs Not to Ignore – Your Kidneys could be in Trouble

 Regardless of your age, simple treatments can slow the progression of kidney disease, prevent complications and improve quality of life.

-Make an appointment if you notice any of the symptoms listed above.
+Make an appointment at Island Hospital today if you notice any of the symptoms listed above.
 There could be other possible causes, but you will need to see your doctor to find out what the problem is and what treatment you need.

 Early diagnosis is key to effective treatment